Richard III’s claim to the throne is complicated!

 The immediate response from Queen Elizabeth, after finding there was support for Richard in London, was to take her remaining children into sanctuary in Westminster, where she had been before in 1470-1 when her husband had temporarily quit the throne and where Edward V had been born.

-According to the Franco-Burgundian diplomat Philippe de Commynes, a Bishop (Robert Stillington) reported that Edward IV had already been secretly married when he secretly married Elizabeth Grey.
+According to the Franco-Burgundian diplomat Philippe de Commynes, a Bishop, Robert Stillington, reported that Edward IV had already been secretly married when he secretly married Elizabeth Grey.
 If true, this would mean that their children were all illegitimate and so Edward V was not eligible to be crowned king.
 This newly discovered impediment was announced at St Paul’s Cathedral.
-It took a few days for the news to sink in, but the result was that members of the three estates invited Richard to become king and he was crowned ten days later.
+It took a few days for the news to sink in, but the result was that parliament invited Richard to become king and he was crowned ten days later.
 Former Queen Elizabeth did not attend, but ironically Lady Margaret Beaufort, the mother of Henry Tudor, not only attended but was given the high honour of carrying the train of the new Queen Anne (née Neville).

 Richard III’s title to the Throne